tensorflow/models/research/slim/README.md

 # Guide to using TF-slim for image classification

-This directory contains
 [TF-slim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim)
-code for training and evaluating several widely used Convolutional Neural Network (CNN) image classification models.
+is a lightweight API inside TensorFlow (`tensorflow.contrib.slim`) for defining, training and evaluating complex models.
+This directory contains code for training and evaluating several widely used Convolutional Neural Network (CNN) image classification models using TF-slim.
 It contains scripts that will allow you to train models from scratch or fine-tune them from pre-trained network weights.
 It also contains code for downloading standard image datasets, converting them